 Your vote and the representation of your shares are very important.
-We encourage you to review the proxy materials and hope you will vote as soon as possible.
+Please review the proxy materials for detailed information on the proposals presented this year.
+We hope you will vote as soon as possible.
 If you attend the meeting, you may vote in person even if you have previously voted.